 An index could be inappropriate by either over- or under-stating changes in OCGT plant costs.
 If the index - and therefore the MPC and CPT - increased to a greater extent than costs, then there would be increased risk that prices faced by consumers would be unnecessarily high in that a greater level of reliability than that specified by the Reliability Standard would be incentivised.
-Market participants might also be exposed to unnecessarily high risks associated with price volatility.
+Market participants would also be likely to be exposed to unnecessarily high risks associated with price volatility.